 One small study evaluating the short-term effects of coffee found that people who consumed caffeinated coffee experienced greater improvements in mood after 30 minutes compared to those who consumed decaffeinated coffee (

 Additionally, many studies have linked regular caffeine consumption to a reduced risk of depression.

-The stimulant effects of caffeine can lead to feelings of well-being and increased energy, which go away when caffeine intake ends (13).
+According to research from 2008, the stimulant effects of caffeine can lead to feelings of well-being and increased energy, which go away when caffeine intake ends (

 For this reason, your mood may take a hit if you decide to quit caffeine.